x0rCTF/Serverless/README.md

 ### Modifying and updating the code

- To modify the code we can use pretty much any text editor, in this case, im just going do that using nano.
+ To modify the code we can use pretty much any text editor, in this case, I am just going to do that using nano.

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/7%20modify%20.png)